 Personal Medical Conditions

 All CIVMARs are strongly encouraged to have health insurance.
 You are encouraged to verify that your coverage includes overseas medical coverage and covers emergency expenses.
-Although MSC will ensure that medical expenses for work related injuries are paid overseas, if you need to be seen overseas for a non-work related medical problem, you could incur great expense or even risk not being seen, if you do not have overseas insurance coverage.
+Although MSC will ensure that medical expenses for work related injuries are paid overseas, if you need to be seen overseas for a non-work related medical problem or emergency, you could incur great expense or even risk not being seen if you do not have overseas insurance coverage.
 You have 60 days from your start of employment to enroll in the Federal Employee Health Benefits program.
 Coverage will start on the first pay period after the enrollment form is submitted.
 See the FEHB advisor for more information.

 - Anyone required to take a prescription medication should have at least a six-month supply of the medication prior to sailing.
 Medications should be in carry-on bags, if flying overseas to a ship.
 DO NOT pack your medications in your checked luggage in case it gets lost.
 Relying on refills via mail is not recommended.
 MSC Medical may provide a letter which you can give to your doctor, pharmacy, or insurance company to try and help you obtain extra refills of medications needed for deployment.